Mammoth Lakes, California

 Mammoth Lakes is the only incorporated town in Mono County, California, United States.
 It is located immediately to the east of Mammoth Mountain, at an elevation of 7880 ft.
-As of the 2020 United States census, the population was 7,191, reflecting a 12.7% decrease from the 2010 Census.
+As of the 2020 United States census, the population was 7,191, representing a decrease of 12.7% from the 8,234 recorded in the 2010 Census.

 History

 The Mono people were the first settlers of the Mammoth Lakes area, thousands of years ago.
 They settled in the valley but traveled by foot to other areas when trading with different tribes.

 The European history of Mammoth Lakes started in 1877, when four prospectors staked a claim on Mineral Hill, south of the current town, along Old Mammoth Road.
 In 1878, the Mammoth Mining Company was organized to mine Mineral Hill, which caused a gold rush.
-By the end of 1878, 1500 people settled in the mining camp called Mammoth City.
-By 1880, the company had shut down, and by 1888, the population declined to less than 10 people.
-By the early 1900s, the town of Mammoth was informally established near Mammoth Creek.
+By the end of 1878, 1,500 people settled in the mining camp called Mammoth City.
+The winters of 1879 and 1880 brought heavy snowfall, which, alongside the company shutting down in early 1880, began a population decline.
+In November 1880, a large fire destroyed almost half of the settlement, furthering the decline.
+By 1888, the population declined to fewer than 10 people.

+By the early 1900s, the town of Mammoth (known today as "Old Mammoth") was informally established near Mammoth Creek.
 The economy of the original town was based on logging and tourism.
 The first post office at Mammoth Lakes opened in 1923.
+The completion of Highway 203 in 1937 led many businesses from Old Mammoth to relocate north to the modern-day location of the town.

 In 1971, a group of Mammoth Lakes residents filed a lawsuit against two proposed apartment buildings, arguing the development violated the California Environmental Quality Act (CEQA).
 Prior to the lawsuit, CEQA was commonly understood as only applying to publicly funded developments.
 In 1972, the California Supreme Court ruled the developer required an environmental impact study.
 Known as the Friends of Mammoth Interpretive Principle, the decision set the precedent of requiring all public or private developments in California that required government authorization, be subject to the CEQA rules.

 In 2004, the Mammoth Ski Museum opened in town.
 The museum featured many vintage artifacts, photographs, and posters.
 A movie documenting the life of the founder of the ski resort (Dave McCoy) and those of early famous skiers in the area is shown.
 In 2010, photographs taken by Dave McCoy were featured in an exhibit at the museum.

 In 2008, after a jury trial, the Mono County Superior Court entered a $43 million judgment against the Town of Mammoth Lakes for breach of a development agreement.
 The California Court of Appeal, Third District, affirmed the judgment in December 2010, and the California Supreme Court declined to hear the appeal on March 23, 2011.
 On Monday July 2, 2012, Mammoth Lakes filed for bankruptcy in the face of the judgement.
 Later the same year, the bankruptcy was dismissed as a result of a settlement between the town and its largest creditor.